 - Urinary incontinence treatment (fascia lata sling)

-The main advantage of using fascia lata opposed to an artificial product (e.g. alloplastic silicone sheets) is that it is well vascularised upon transplantation, whereas the later requires microvascular anastomosis.
+The main advantage of using fascia lata as opposed to an artificial product is that the native tissue is well vascularised upon transplantation, whereas the latter may require microvascular anastomosis.